Mastering Thermal Scopes: A Complete Guide for Beginners

 Adjusting Settings for Optimal Performance

-Many thermal scopes offer customizable color palettes that let you choose between several heat-signature colors, such as white-hot, black-hot, or red-hot.
-Experiment with these until you find the one that works best for your environment.
+Many thermal devices offer customizable color palettes that let you choose between several heat-signature colors, such as white-hot, black-hot, or red-hot.
+Experiment until you find the one that works best for your environment.

 Target Identification